-Sensuctl configuration includes the Sensu backend url, Sensu edition (Core or Enterprise), the default output format for the current user, and the default namespace for the current user.
+Sensuctl configuration includes the Sensu backend url, default output format for the current user, and default namespace for the current user.

 '''

 api-url: http://127.0.0.1:8080

-edition: core

 format: wrapped-json

 namespace: default

 '''

 Set output format

 You can use the set-format command to change the default output format for the current user.
 For example, to change the output format to tabular: